We’ve narrowed down the best compression socks for flying long haul to save you from getting a dangerous DVT.

 - Get up and walk around the cabin regularly

-- Circle your ankles on a regular basis
+- Circle your ankles regularly

-- Wear compression socks during the journey
+- Wear compression socks on the plane during the journey

 - Make sure your compression socks fit properly

 - They help to minimize the chances of developing DVT and swelling